 Create a Record

-When you need to create a record by using the contract-based REST API, you access the needed URL address with the PUT HTTP method and pass the record representation in JSON format in the request body.
+When you need to create a record by using the contract-based REST API, you access the needed URL with the PUT HTTP method and pass the record representation in JSON format in the request body.
 See the following sections for details on the request and the response.

 HTTP Method and URL